fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

         channelConfiguration2.setASEService((ASEService) bindingConfiguration2);
 ```

-We already implemented the two Applications.
-Remember both Applications extend AbstractApplication and handle incoming messages differently.
-In the following code the two applications get initialized.
-Remember further that both applications maintain their simulated BACnet devices in lists.
+We already implemented two applications.
+Remember both applications extend __AbstractApplication__ and handle incoming messages differently.
+In the following code the two applications are initialized.
+Remember further, that both applications maintain their simulated BACnet devices in lists.
 We use these lists to iterate over all simulated BACnet devices of both applications and register the devices into the corresponding ASE.

 ```java
         /*